fioriappsusage/fioriappsusage.github.io/docs/contact.md

 # Contact Form

 !!! info
-    Please be explicit about [wanting to get Fiori App Usage for free](2020/get-for-free.md).
+    Read more about what is needed [to get Fiori App Usage for free](2020/get-for-free.md).

 You can contact <span id="extShowEmail">`Show Hidden E-mail`</span> directly or fill out the form below.